todogroup/ospology/ospo-book/content/en/02-chapter.md

 To understand the value of an [OSPO](https://ospoglossary.todogroup.org/ospo-definition/), it is important for the reader to understand the reasons for (1) Establishing an OSPO and (2) Sustaining it over the long term.

-In this book, the section on _Starting an OSPO_ is aimed at organizations that are taking their first steps toward creating a centralized space.
-This means that even if they already have personnel dedicated to open source initiatives, lack a centralized structure.
+In this book, the section on _Starting an OSPO_ is aimed at organizations taking their first steps toward creating a centralized space.
+This means they need a centralized structure, even if they already have personnel dedicated to open source initiatives.
 On the other hand, the section on _Sustaining an OSPO_ is more relevant to individuals within organizations that already have a similar entity in place, encompassing aspects such as strategy, compliance, community, and governance.

 > In both sections, the emphasis is on the different responsibilities of an OSPO to help manage open source as an ongoing activity and be well integrated into all organization's units.
 This responsibility may evolve and become more complex over time, but it is definitely not a temporary task with a predetermined completion point.